 - Use Markdown-style images (

-![alternate description](image url)) instead of HTML.
+![alternate description](image url)) instead of HTML for post content.

 - Provide meaningful alternative (alt) descriptions for images.
 Alt descriptions should concisely describe the image's content.

 - Use complete sentences for your alt descriptions (e.g.